Best camping axes and hatchets 2023: lightweight cutting tools

 Small, thin poll

 This axe has a 6mm thick, black-coated steel head slotted into a polypropylene handle, which comes in two colors – muted forest green or high-viz orange.
 It tips the scales at around half a kilo, or just over a pound, and its overall length is just over 12 inches.
 So, it’s a very compact tool that slides easily into even a small pack.
-It’s also light enough to be a viable option for backcountry camping trips and backpacking adventures.
+Our expert reviwer states that "it’s also light enough to be a viable option for backcountry camping trips and backpacking adventures."

 The Mora has decent head weight for a compact hatchet and the head is made from high-quality boron steel, which is slightly harder than most standard carbon steels.
 The bit has plenty of belly for its size, and a double-bevel Scandinavian grind.
 The textured handle offers good grip and has a turned-in palm swell that sits comfortably in one hand.
-It surprised us with its capabilities.
-The design gives plenty of downforce when chopping kindling and small logs, so for light camp tasks, it’s a real winner.
+On test, it surprised us with its capabilities.

 It's not so good for clearing trails or limbing branches, mostly because it’s just too light and too short to swing easily.
 The thin, flat head also means it isn’t great for hammering.
 But its advantages outweigh the negatives, and this is still a genuinely useful, well-designed tool – not least because it is light and compact enough to come on many adventures where a bigger hatchet would be impractical.